 While nude beaches aren't as common in the United States as they are in the Mediterranean and the Caribbean, they do exist and are popular among beach-goers who want to experience the full freedom of sunbathing and swimming in the buff.

-If you are considering a trip to a nude beach for the first time, read up on these 10 nude beach etiquette rules.
-Of most importance: use a lot of sunscreen and do not gawk at others.
+If you are considering a trip to a nude beach for the first time, familiarize yourself with nude beach rules and etiquette.
+Of most importance: use plenty of sunscreen and do not gawk at others.

 Of all the nude beaches in the world, San Francisco's Baker Beach probably has the best view.
 This beach is set below the Presidio and shielded by rocky crags.
 On a clear day, Baker Beach offers a great view of the Golden Gate Bridge.
 Only the northernmost end of the half-mile-long beach is reserved for clothing-optional sunbathers.

 While nude beaches are illegal in San Diego, authorities tend to turn a blind eye to clothing optional recreation at Black's Beach as it is fairly secluded and hard to access.
 Located about half an hour northwest of San Diego in La Jolla, Black's Beach is the top nude beach destination in southern California.